Dr Graham Lipkin, Co-Chair of KQuIP, Clinical vice President of the Renal Association. 26/6/16

 KQuIP is driven from within our community, will not replace existing networks and will be constant without repeated changes typical of NHS structures.

 The renal community is recognised for innovation in healthcare delivery: look at the Renal Registry, Patient View and Renal Association Clinical Practice Guidelines together with the successful Acute kidney Injury delivery board as exemplars.
 Despite this we have only to open any page in our Registry Report to see significant unwarranted variation between Renal Units and Regions/Home Countries for both children and adults with kidney disease.
 The kidney community is asking itself to employ this innovation once again to help us address less good outcomes and improve care for children and adults affected by kidney illnesses in England and the Home Countries.

-A packed room of kidney health professionals and patients this month at UK Kidney Week witnessed the launch of the Kidney Quality Improvement Partnership (KQuIP).
+A packed room of kidney health professionals and patients at UK Kidney Week 2016 witnessed the launch of the Kidney Quality Improvement Partnership (KQuIP).
 The energy in the room was palpable reflecting the consensus that such an inclusive initiative is needed, the desire to get involved and the work and engagement across the community that the KQuIP group had invested.

 KQuIP is a dynamic network of kidney health professionals, patients and carers …committed to developing, supporting and sharing quality improvement in kidney services in order to enhance outcomes and quality of life for patients with kidney disease.